There is something special about Korean Barbecue that has me addicted to it.

 - 1 cup water

-- To make the soy sauce marinade, put all ingredients to a food processor and mix up.
+- To make the soy sauce marinade, put all ingredients into a food processor and mix up.
 You don’t need to puree the ingredients, just a quick buzz to allow them to mix and release their flavors.
 Put onion green bits aside for garnish.

 - Heat up a grill for 10 minutes to get it nice and hot.